7 Critical Prior Authorization Behavioral Health Failures Draining Your Practice

 Failure 03 Authorization Delays Blocking the First Session at Intake Clinical Impact

 The average prior authorization takes 14 business days.
-In prior authorization behavioral health, this intersects with the most clinically vulnerable point in the treatment engagement process: the window between a client’s first contact and their first session.
-Research published in Psychiatric Services (2024) found that reducing wait times between initial contact and first appointment is one of the strongest interventions for improving behavioral health treatment engagement.
-A three-week authorization gap at intake is not a neutral administrative delay — it is a clinical risk.
+In behavioral health, that timeline lands at the worst possible moment: the window between a client’s first call and their first session.
+Research in Psychiatric Services (2024) found that reducing wait time between initial contact and first appointment is one of the strongest interventions for improving treatment engagement.
+A three-week authorization gap isn’t an administrative inconvenience.
+It’s a clinical risk.

-The problem is almost entirely self-inflicted: most practices initiate auth requests at intake, not at scheduling.
-The 14-day clock starts after the client has already arrived — sometimes after their first uninsured session.
-Practices that trigger auth submission at the moment of scheduling compress this gap by 3–7 days for the average new client without changing anything about the payer’s review process.
+Most practices initiate auth requests at intake, not at scheduling.
+The 14-day clock starts after the client has already arrived.
+Practices that submit at the moment of scheduling compress this gap by 3–7 days — without changing anything about the payer’s review process.
+Same payer.
+Same timeline.
+Just starting earlier.

 What your platform should do: Run real-time eligibility verification the moment a new client is entered into scheduling — before the first appointment is confirmed.
 If an authorization is required, submission initiates automatically so the 14-day clock starts at scheduling, not intake.
 Therasoft’s Smart Calendar integrates eligibility verification directly into new client scheduling.